webforj/webforj-documentation/docs/installation/docker_user.md

 ## 2. Configuration

-Once Docker Desktop has been downloaded, search for the latest DWCJ image, which is currently under the name `dwcjava/sandbox`.
+Once Docker Desktop has been downloaded, search for the latest Webforj image, which is currently under the name `webforj/sandbox`.

 ![DWCJ Image Search](./_images/docker/Step_1l.png)